-I. Inadequate government support to the Cooperative Organizations it has been beeved that the support the government is given the Cooperative societies is notenough to cater for the ever increasing number of the societies.
-It is more of of the toric's than actual action, these greatly affects the activities of the societies.
+I. Inadequate government support to the Cooperative Organizations it has been been been that the support the government is given the Cooperative societies is notenough to cater for the ever increasing number of the societies.
+It is more of the actual action, these greatly affects the activities of the societies.